pri682/bRUSH/README.md

 ## Features

-Currently in progress as of October 6, 2025:
+Currently in progress as of October 6, 2025 (Next steps for sprint 2):
 - Pick a personal profile page photo
 - store drawings locally
 - friend requests and leaderboard